 We can’t count on law enforcement agencies to police themselves, and that’s especially true when it comes to the use of invasive, military-grade technologies like drones.
 State leaders must put the clamps on police use of these devices.

-A bill in the state legislature (S675/A3311) would prohibit drone surveillance of protests and other events and activities protected by the First Amendment and require a search warrant before drones are used in police investigations.
-It would also prohibit drones from using facial recognition software, weapons, or crowd control devices.
+State leaders should pass legislation that prohibits drone surveillance of protests and other events and activities protected by the First Amendment and require a search warrant before drones are used in police investigations.
+They should also prohibit drones from using facial recognition software, weapons, or crowd control devices.

-This legislation would, for the first time, subject drone use to public oversight.
-It would set rules for the public accessibility, retention, and deletion of drone-collected data, and subject private drone operating companies to the same rules as law enforcement.
+Drones must be subjected to public oversight.
+We need rules for the public accessibility, retention, and deletion of drone-collected data, and private drone operating companies should be subject to the same rules as law enforcement.

 HOW WE RECEIVED THE DATA